Constellation-Labs/documentation-hub/validate/automated/install/nodectl-install-p12.md

 <br />
   This passphrase will allow you to authenticate to the Hypergrpah.<br />
-  This passphrase will allow you to authenticate to your Node's Wallet.<br />
+  This passphrase will allow you to authenticate to your node's Wallet.<br />
   You should create a unique passphrase and write it down!<br />
 <br />